 A: I think that’s probably never acceptable for a parent to hit a child because there are so many other better ways to instill discipline.
 When a child gets hit by their mum or dad – even just a light smack – it scares them and probably does psychological damage.

 As these sorts of questions are very common, you should try to prepare by writing practice essays often in your spare time.
-Pay attention to time when you are practicing.
+Pay attention to the time when you are practising.
 It is easy to write a good essay in 90 minutes, but can you do it in 40 minutes?

 It is important for this section of the exam that you can adequately structure your essay.
 Also make sure to read the question fully and answer it precisely.
 Don’t just write an essay about the topic of family or else you may end up being penalized for failing to address the actual question.